hbctraining/Peak_analysis_workshop/lessons/08_motif_analysis.md

 ### Tools for motif analysis
 There are a vast number of tools avaiable for motif finding.
-A 2014 study from [Tran N.TL. and Huang C.](https://biologydirect.biomedcentral.com/articles/10.1186/1745-6150-9-4) reviews nine motif finding Web tools for detecting binding site motifs in ChIP-Seq data.
-Web-based tools are helpful as they provide a graphical user interface making it easy for the user to upload data and perform analysis.
-Many command-line tools also exist, as outlined in this benchmarking study in 2021 by [Castellana S. et al](https://academic.oup.com/bib/article/22/6/bbab303/6341664) however, installation and the requirement of minimal technical skills can identify as a limitation to some.
+A 2014 study from [Tran N.TL. and Huang C.](https://biologydirect.biomedcentral.com/articles/10.1186/1745-6150-9-4), reviewed nine web-based tools for detecting binding site motifs in ChIP-Seq data.
+Web-based tools are helpful as they provide a graphical user interface which makes it easy for the user to upload data and perform analysis.
+Many command-line tools also exist, as outlined in this benchmarking study in 2021 by [Castellana S. et al](https://academic.oup.com/bib/article/22/6/bbab303/6341664).
+However, installation and the requirement of minimal technical skills can be identified as a limitation to some users.

-Reagrdless of which tool you decide to use, the general steps involved will typically go as described below:
+Regardless of which tool you decide to use, the general steps involved will typically go as described below:

-1. Begin with gathering the sequences where there is supected presence of repeating motifs.
+1. Gather the sequences where there is supected presence of repeating motifs.
-2. Next, the data set is scanned to look for sequences that appear frequently and are recurring in a way that is not just by random chance.
+2. The data set is scanned to look for sequences that appear frequently and are recurring in a way that is not just by random chance.
-3. Each potential pattern is evaluated based on how common it is and it's significance value.
+3. Each potential pattern is evaluated based on how common it is and its significance value.
-4. Often the initial pattern search will result in many motifs, in which case some filtering is applied (too common, too rare, too similar to each other, etc)
+4. Often the initial pattern search will result in many motifs, in which case some filtering is applied (too common, too rare, too similar to each other, etc.)

 Once motifs have been discovered from the data, a common next step is to look for **enrichment of known motifs** by accessing **public databases** like [JASPAR](https://jaspar.elixir.no/) which is the largest open bioinformatics resource of TFBSs in the form of PWMs for eukaryotic genomes.
 Other commonly accessed resources include: [HOCOMOCO](https://hocomoco11.autosome.org/) which contains binding models for mouse and human transcription factors and [TRANSFAC](https://genexplain.com/transfac-2-0/), a database of TFs, associated DNA motifs in eukaryotic genomes, and analysis tools.

 ## The MEME Suite
 In this workshop we will be using [MEME (Multiple EM for Motif Elicitation)](https://meme-suite.org/meme/index.html) for motif discovery and motif enrichment.
-It is a web-based tool which has been shown to perform well in benchmarking studiess using [simulated data](https://academic.oup.com/bib/article/22/6/bbab303/6341664) and in comparative studies with [real ChIP-seq data](https://biologydirect.biomedcentral.com/articles/10.1186/1745-6150-9-4).
+It is a web-based tool which has been shown to perform well in benchmarking studies using [simulated data](https://academic.oup.com/bib/article/22/6/bbab303/6341664) and in comparative studies with [real ChIP-seq data](https://biologydirect.biomedcentral.com/articles/10.1186/1745-6150-9-4).
 MEME is a tool which discovers novel, ungapped motifs (recurring, fixed-length patterns) in your sequences (sample output from sequences).
 MEME splits variable-length patterns into two or more separate motifs.
 STREME, is a very similar tool recommended for larger datasets (more than 50 sequences). **Since we have many sequences, STREME is the better option for us**.

 <p align="center">
 <img src="../img/meme_suite.png" width="600">
 </p>

-The web interface of MEME is easy to use, but there is a also a stand-alone version if you prefer using it via the command-line tool.
-There is also a Bioconductor implementation called the [memes package](https://www.bioconductor.org/packages/release/bioc/html/memes.html) providing a seamless R interface to a selection of popular MEME Suite tools.
+The web interface of MEME is easy to use, but there is also a stand-alone version if you prefer using it via the command-line tool.
+There is also a Bioconductor implementation, called the [memes package](https://www.bioconductor.org/packages/release/bioc/html/memes.html), which provides a seamless R interface to a selection of popular MEME Suite tools.
 In addition to the analysis we perform in this workshop, there are various additional utility functions that we will not be covering but we encourage you to explore.

 ### Prepare the data
-STREME will accept as accept **BED files or sequence files as input**, which must be in fasta format.
+STREME will accept **BED files or sequence files as input**, which must be in FASTA format.
 The data we will use as input will be a consensus set from the WT replicates.
 To generate the consensus set, we will access the `olaps_wt` variable created in a previous lesson.
 You should have this object in your environment.

 <details>
-<summary><b>Click here if you are unable to locate `olaps_wt` in your environment</b></summary>
+<summary><b>Click here if you are unable to locate <code>olaps_wt</code>code in your environment</b></summary>
-<br>Run the code provided below to create the object `olaps_wt`:<br><br>
+<br>Run the code provided below to create the object <code>olaps_wt</code>:<br><br>

 <pre>
 sample_files <- list.files(path = "./data/macs2/narrowPeak/", full.names = T)